AndreLewis1400/MenuMap/Deliverable3_Implementation/Chapter_7_Test_Cases_Structure.md

 - [ ] All team members have submitted their test cases
 - [ ] All test cases follow `SystemTest-XXX-UCXXX` format
-- [ ] All test cases include required sections (ID, Purpose, Setup, Input, Output, Postconditions)
+- [ ] All test cases include required sections (ID, Purpose, Setup, Input, Expected Output)
 - [ ] Database state tables are referenced correctly
 - [ ] Test cases are organized by use case
 - [ ] Test Case IDs are sequential and unique